 Claire is an expert in sewing, fashion and design and teaches her very logical and straightforward methods both in person and online.

-If you want to really learn about 'fit' or anything to do with creating your own 'couture' check out her website.
+If you want to really learn about 'fit' or anything to do with creating your own 'couture' check out Sewing Artistry.

-It's easy to change out a work top for one that's frilly or softer and show a little more skin.
-This always sets a more festive and party feeling to an outfit.
+It's a good idea to change out a work top for one that's softer than usual and shows a little more skin - this always suggests a party feeling.
+Just make sure you don't show too much!

-Visit your local department store to do a Chanel-type search - longer chains with pearls; chokers (the older we get he clunkier we can get) and earrings that shine and are long.
+Visit your local department store to do a Chanel-type search - longer chains with pearls; chokers (the older we get the clunkier we can get) and earrings that shine and are long.

 Whatever you do keep all your jewelry in proportion and follow style - that means if you elect to have a more demure necklace don't do chandelier earrings.
 If you have a clunky necklace go just as bold with the earrings (and I like clunky bracelets with this look too).
 Allow your jewelry to balance.

-Accessories, Accessories, Accessories - changing from the classic pump at work (or errand-running) to a great pair of red or other brightly-jewel-toned shoe (or even leopard skin) is a great way to dress up an outfit.
+Accessories, Accessories, Accessories - changing from the classic pump at work (or errand-running) to a great pair of red or other bright jewel-toned shoe (or even leopard skin) is a great way to dress up an outfit.